cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   - Restrictions in this version:
     - In the password field no blanks can be entered (all ascii codes <= 32 are ignored).
-    - The new PQM method rates at most 32 Zeichen of the entered password.
+    - The new PQM method rates at most 32 characters of the entered password.

 - The password entropy dialog offers to create random passwords which offer a similar high security as randomly generated binary keys for symmetric